metio/terraform-provider-k8s/docs/data-sources/memorydb_services_k8s_aws_user_v1alpha1_manifest.md

 Required:

 - `access_string` (String) Access permissions string used for this user.
-- `authentication_mode` (Attributes) Denotes the user's authentication properties, such as whether it requiresa password to authenticate. (see [below for nested schema](#nestedatt--spec--authentication_mode))
+- `authentication_mode` (Attributes) Denotes the user's authentication properties, such as whether it requires a password to authenticate. (see [below for nested schema](#nestedatt--spec--authentication_mode))
 - `name` (String) The name of the user.
-This value must be unique as it also serves as theuser identifier.
+This value must be unique as it also serves as the user identifier.

 Optional:

 - `tags` (Attributes List) A list of tags to be added to this resource.
 A tag is a key-value pair.
-Atag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))
+A tag key must be accompanied by a tag value, although null is accepted. (see [below for nested schema](#nestedatt--spec--tags))

 <a id="nestedatt--spec--authentication_mode"></a>
 ### Nested Schema for `spec.authentication_mode`